 4. Be bold.

-Subtlety had never been Floyd’s strength, and rather than stay under the radar, he and Archie reportedly made the most of their newfound freedom:
+Subtlety was never Floyd’s strength, and rather than stay under the radar, he and Archie reportedly made the most of their newfound freedom:

 5. Repent, and beg forgiveness.